jamescherti/stripspace.el/README.md

 The *ws-butler* tracks modified lines and removes whitespace only from those lines.
 However, it is slightly more complex, as it employs custom functions to track buffer changes, triggered by the following hooks: `after-change-functions`, `before-save-hook`, `after-save-hook`, `before-revert-hook`, `after-revert-hook`, and `edit-server-done-hook`.

-In contrast, the *stripspace* package is simpler and faster.
+In contrast, the *stripspace* package is simpler, faster, and uses built-in function.
 It operates solely on the `before-save-hook` and `after-save-hook` to remove whitespace from the entire buffer using built-in Emacs functions.
 Optionally, when the mode is enabled, it can check if the buffer is already clean (with no whitespace) to determine whether trailing whitespace should be deleted automatically.

 ## Author and License